pastweb/atom-css/README.md

-# CSS Tools
+# Atom CSS
 A set of tools inspired to [CSS Modules] and [Tailwind] CSS framework.
 * Reduce the css size nesting the selectors where convenient.
 * Handle CSS modules.
 * Scopes CSS variables.
-* Calculate utilities on the fly and assign them in the CSS module object.
+* Calculate atomic css utilities on the fly and assign them in the CSS module object.

 [postcss]: https://github.com/postcss/postcss
 [css modules]: https://github.com/css-modules/css-modules